Coffee Creek Correctional Facility

 Coffee Creek Correctional Facility is a women's prison and prisoner intake center in Wilsonville, Oregon, United States.
 Operated by the Oregon Department of Corrections, the 1,684-bed facility opened in 2001 at a 108 acre campus.
 The selection of the location for the prison was controversial and included legal challenges.
 The minimum and medium security facility operates several programs designed to teach skills to inmates.
 Coffee Creek is the only women's prison in Oregon.

 Female state death row inmates in Oregon are designated to be held in this facility.

+In May 2025, one of its former corrections officers was convicted and sentenced to 20 months in prison for sexual abuse of inmates.

 History

 Oregon needed to build a new women's prison and prisoner intake facility due to the increased demand for prison space created with the passage of Ballot Measure 11 in 1994 that imposed mandatory minimum sentences for certain crimes.
 The new prison was also designed to replace the 200-bed Oregon Women's Correctional Center in Salem.
 Originally, the plan called for building the prison in Salem, but lawmakers and politicians there successfully pushed to build it elsewhere.
 State officials planned on building the prison at the site of the closed Dammasch State Hospital in Wilsonville, but later selected a 108 acre site at the north end of Wilsonville in Washington County.
 The process involved protracted battles over two legislative sessions and was settled when Oregon Governor John Kitzhaber signed a bill into law.

 Groundbreaking on the complex was held on April 21, 2000.
 A final challenge to the location was rejected by the Oregon Supreme Court in September 2000.
 The former site selected at the former state hospital became the Villebois housing development.
 In October 2001, Coffee Creek's minimum security wing opened, followed by the medium security wing and inmate intake center in April 2002 at the $171 million complex.
 Delayed by three years due to the siting issue, the prison was officially dedicated in April 2002.

 The construction project was an honorable mention in 2002 as the top public project in Oregon by Northwest Construction magazine.
 DLR Group designed the prison, and Hoffman Construction Company built the facility.
 Within a year of opening, the inmate population reached 1,015.

 In August 2003, Coffee Creek had to install portable bathrooms for a day after mechanical problems prevented bathrooms from functioning properly.
 From 2004 to 2006, several corrections officers were removed after accusations of sexual misconduct, with one victim reaching a settlement of $350,000 with the state.
 In 2006, an additional 108 beds were added to the prison, with plans to add about 200 more by the year 2011.
 Nancy Howton was named the superintendent of Coffee Creek in November 2007.